American Crocodile

 Key Features

-- Narrow, triangular snout shape
+- Narrow, triangular snout with a distinct hump between the eyes

 When You’ll See Them